October 6, morning.

 This morning we travelled from Dingletown around the Ring of Kerry, and then around the ‘ring within a ring’, the Ring of Skellig.

-Yesterday for breakfast Al had the French Toast with Strawberries and I had the Smoked Salmon with Scrambled Eggs.
+Yesterday, instead of the ‘Full Irish’, Al had the French Toast with Strawberries and I had the Smoked Salmon with Scrambled Eggs for breakfast.
 Today we switched it around; it turned out that we had been both coveting each other’s breakfasts.

 Driving instructions for this detour.
 Rocky headland with yellow gorse on the Ring of Skellig.Valentia Island was a spectacular place, made even more so by the wild weather.From here it was onto ‘Kerry’s Most Spectacular Cliffs’.

 Artsy shot of this part of Ireland: The wild Irish coast run through the photo app Psykopaint followed by Stackables.
 More on our 2015 trip to Ireland.